colbyryan/colbyryan/README.md

   - SQL
   - Firebase

-A good way to reach me would be my [website!](http://colbyryan.github.io/personal-website)
+A good way to reach me would be on my [website!](http://colbyryan.github.io/personal-website) in the contact section!

 <!--